At a Glance

 - Other info: Sessions are fully remote, with no ongoing commitment needed.

-We are looking for experienced lead engineers or equivalent to lead targeted micro-workshops for small groups of software engineers.
-Sessions last up to 90 minutes, take place remotely via our app, and are based around high quality teaching material that we produce.
-You will bring expertise and enthusiasm for software engineering and ensure learners leave with a deep understanding of the topic (understanding why, not just knowing what or how), and the ability to apply new skills.
+We\’re looking for experienced lead engineers or equivalent to lead targeted micro-workshops for small groups of software engineers.
+The sessions last up to 90 minutes, take place remotely via our app, and are based around high‑quality teaching material that we produce.

 About Skiller Whale

-Skiller Whale changes what tech teams are capable of through live sessions led by subject-matter experts.
-Developers attend a 60-90 minute session every week or two, learning something new through challenging exercises with an expert leading the session to explain the topic and answer difficult questions.
-Learners rate us highly (average rating 4.8/5) and we have a measurable impact on the teams we work with.
-Learners say: the real-time feedback loop of learning something, putting it into practice and gaining insight beyond \”it works\”; the ability to ask any questions; and the quality of the coaches.
+Developers attend a 60‑90 minute session every week or two, learning something new through challenging exercises with an expert leading the session to explain the topic and answer difficult questions.
+Learners love us (they give us an average rating of 4.8 / 5) and we have a measurable impact on the teams we work with.

-What we’re looking for: we’d love for you to apply if you enjoy building the skills and understanding of others, and have experience with most (at least four) of the following:
+We\’d love for you to apply if you enjoy building the skills and understanding of others, and have experience with most (at least four) of the following:

 - Explaining basic machine learning concepts to others

-- Some knowledge of LLM internals, e.g. transformer building blocks
+- Some knowledge of LLM internals, e.g. transformer building blocks (at least enough to underpin deeper understanding of their behaviour)

 - Prompt engineering

-- Customising LLM tools (e.g. fine-tuning LLMs, using RAG systems)
+- Customising LLM tools, e.g. fine‑tuning LLMs, using RAG systems

 An outline of the first modules of this curriculum can be found here: https://www.skillerwhale.com/gen-ai